ryanchynoweth44/GeneralPythonExamples/codingChallenges/inputFileChange/README.md

 ## Application Overview

+To complete this coding challenge I decided to develop three class: `users`, `drinks`, and `favorite_drinks`.
+These classes represent a collection of users, drinks, and users' favorite drinks which are simply stored as `dict` objects in Python.
+I determined it not necessary to create user, drink, and favorite_drink classes (singular objects), since a simple list of dictionaries should suffice for all functionality.

+Each of the libraries described here can be found in the [`libs`](./libs) directory.

+The [`run.py`](run.py) is the startup script for the solution.
+It simply loads the required files and processes the changes before writing out the new json file.
+There may be a more efficient way to write this program than using three separate `for` loops but again should suffice for this solution.

+Please read in-line comments for further code description.

 ## Change File Format

 The change file format closely mirrors the given input file.
 The change file is a json file that contains three separate arrays for users, drinks, and favorite_tr_drinks.
-EAch array is expected to have the appropriate object structure.
+Each array is expected to have the appropriate object structure.
 Please note that valid `actions` for all three types of objects are `add` and `delete`.

 For the user object we expect the following information.
 ```json